wstrange/dartdap/test/README.md

 can, please test it different implementations of LDAP.

 It is recommended to install the test LDAP directory in a virtual machine.
-That way there is no risk of damage to a production LDAP directory, and it can be easily deleted and recreated to run the tests from a known state.
+That way there is no risk of damage or unwanted changes to a production LDAP directory, and it can be easily deleted and recreated to run the tests from a known state.

 The sections below describe installing and configuring OpenLDAP on CentOS 7.
 It describes two alternative ways: using the provided shell